junxit/us-congress-bills-114/metadata.md

 - 2015-07-27 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson with amendments.
 With written report No. 114-94.
 - 2015-07-27 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson with amendments.
 With written report No. 114-94.
 - 2015-07-27 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 166.
+- 2015-07-30 — Amendment SA 2543 agreed to in Senate by Unanimous Consent.
+- 2015-07-30 — Amendment SA 2543 proposed by Senator McConnell for Senator Carper. (consideration: CR S6207; text: CR S6207) To improve the bill.
+- 2015-07-30 — Measure laid before Senate by unanimous consent. (consideration: CR S6205-6209)
+- 2015-07-30 — Passed Senate with amendments by Unanimous Consent. (text: CR S6207-6209)
+- 2015-07-30 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.(text: CR S6207-6209)
+- 2015-07-30 — Senate amendment agreed to: Amendment SA 2543 agreed to in Senate by Unanimous Consent.
+- 2015-07-30 — Senate amendment proposed (on the floor): Amendment SA 2543 proposed by Senator McConnell for Senator Carper.(consideration: CR S6207; text: CR S6207)
+- 2015-07-30 — Senate amendment submitted
+- 2015-07-30 — The committee amendments agreed to by Unanimous Consent. (consideration: CR S6207; text of measure as reported in Senate: CR S6207)